tikv/tikv/GOVERNANCE.md

 * Monitor email aliases.
 * Monitor Slack (delayed response is perfectly acceptable).
 * Triage GitHub issues and perform pull request reviews for other maintainers and the community.
-  The areas of specialization listed in [OWNERS.md](OWNERS.md) can be used to help with routing an issue/question to the right person.
-* During GitHub issue triage, apply all applicable [labels](https://github.com/envoyproxy/envoy/labels) to each new issue.
+* During GitHub issue triage, apply all applicable [labels](https://github.com/tikv/tikv/labels) to each new issue.
 Labels are extremely useful for future issue follow up.
 Which labels to apply is somewhat subjective so just use your best judgment.
 A few of the most important labels that are not self explanatory are: